dustinblackman/Championify/CONTRIBUTE.md

 # Contribute

 ## Code

+__NOTICE__: I won't be accepting pull requests for a short time.
+Please see [here](https://github.com/dustinblackman/Championify/issues/166).

 If you can code Coffeescript, feel free to make a pull request.
 Make sure to check out my [Zenhub board](https://github.com/dustinblackman/Championify#boards?repos=34264106) so we don't have any conflicts if I or someone else has already started on an issue. :)